cgalab/genpoly-rpg/README.md

 the first vertex of each polygon is counted and out twice, once at the beginning of the vertex list and once at the end of the vertex list.

+Please note that the code might end up with fewer holes than requested by the user.
+Furthermore, please be warned that it might generate degenerate (zero-area) holes if the input contains multiple collinear points.

 Please see the following publication for details on the algorithms:

    Thomas Auer and Martin Held.